Make An Easy Batch of Healthy Milk Kefir

 The first time I made a batch of homemade kefir, I used a packet of dried starter culture purchased through one of my buying clubs.
 This method also worked very well, and I like the fact that there was minimal packaging plus the packets of culture remain viable for about 1 year when kept refrigerated.

 To make a batch of easy milk kefir from dried starter culture you will follow the same instructions that I shared above, with one minor tweak.
-You’ll need to pour the dried culture in a clean bowl and add a few drops of the cooled milk at a time, mixing thoroughly after each addition.
+You’ll need to pour the dried culture into a clean bowl and add a few drops of the cooled milk at a time, mixing thoroughly after each addition.
 This will rehydrate the powder without causing lumps that could slow down the growth of your culture.

 You may also purchase kefir grains to make your own easy kefir.
 The biggest difference between purchasing starter kefir (both in powdered form or plain kefir from the store) and kefir grains is that well-cared-for kefir grains may be re-used indefinitely, while powdered starter or liquid kefir may only be used a few times with care.
 Kefir grains cost more to get started and require some maintenance to keep them healthy.
-Because I’m always looking for more ways to increase my self-reliance, try kefir grains is my next kitchen science project!
+Because I’m always looking for more ways to increase my self-reliance, trying kefir grains is my next kitchen science project!

 Why Make Your Own Kefir?